6 Years Ago, Peter Max Transformed a Cruise Ship Into a Work of Art

 The brand-new Breakaway sailed from Rotterdam, Germany to Southampton, England until it was ready for its first transatlantic voyage to its eventual home in New York.

-Five years and thousands of voyages later, Breakaway is still one of the most distinctive and recognizable cruise ships in the world—one of many reasons why its anniversary is such a cause for celebration.
+Six years and thousands of voyages later, Breakaway is still one of the most distinctive and recognizable cruise ships in the world.

-To further commemorate the ship’s anniversary, Norwegian has something special planned for 2018.
+To further commemorate the ship’s anniversary, Norwegian has something special planned—they sent Breakaway on a trip around the globe.

-“We are thrilled to showcase the colorful work of Peter Max around the world for the first time,” said Stuart.
+“We are thrilled to showcase the colorful work of Peter Max around the world for the first time,” said Stuart in 2018.
 “Norwegian Breakaway will spend her summer season cruising the Baltics before making her way to the Big Easy where she will sail out of Port New Orleans in the fall.”

 A world tour seems like an appropriate honor for a ship like Breakaway.
 Few could’ve predicted how the “Peter Max cruise ship” would become an industry trendsetter.